pbek/QOwnNotes/webpage/src/scripting/hooks.md

 -   following features should work via the QOwnNotes user interface
     -   initially importing tags like `@tag` from your notes and overwriting your current tag assignment
-        -   you will not loose your tags tree, just the former assignment to notes
+        -   you will not lose your tags tree, just the former assignment to notes
         -   you can still move tags into other tags
         -   if more than one tag has the same name in your tag tree the